skoussou/aws-lambdas-to-azure-quarkus-containers/quarkus-kafka-quickstart/README.md

 ### A Rest Endpoint that forwards the message to a Kafka topic

-An example of a methos that exposes an HTTP REST endpoint and forwards the payload it receives together with a header to a Kafka Topic :
+An example of a method that exposes an HTTP REST endpoint and forwards the payload it receives together with a header to a Kafka Topic :

 ```
     @Inject